 This article by Judith Halberstam explores the role of technology in Bram Stoker's Dracula.
 You can access it through JSTOR.

-This book by Susan Zieger is about addiction and drug use in nineteenth-century literature.
-There's an interesting chapter about Dracula – you should check it out from your library.
+This book by Susan Zieger is about addiction and drug use in 19th-century literature.
+There's an interesting chapter about Dracula, so you should check it out from your library.

 This is a photo of Stoker as an adult.

-This is an image of the house where Stoker was born in Dublin, Ireland.
+This is an image of the sign on the house where Stoker lived in Dublin, Ireland.

 This is an image from the Houston Ballet's 1997 premiere of a ballet version of Dracula.